-Five of the 7 other Great Lakes states have rules regulating the licensing of genetic counselors, as listed below:
+Six of the seven other Great Lakes states have rules regulating the licensing of genetic counselors, as listed below:

-Illinois - Applicants for licensure must either hold a masters-level genetic counseling degree from an ABGC or an ABMGG accredited school, be a licensed physician, or have a doctoral degree from an ABMGG accredited school.
+Illinois: Applicants for licensure must either hold a masters-level genetic counseling degree from an ABGC or an ABMGG accredited school, be a licensed physician, or have a doctoral degree from an ABMGG accredited school.
 Applicants must pass an examination provided by either the ABGC or the ABMGG.
 Applicants must hold current certification from either the ABGC or the ABMGG.
-Licensees must obtain 30 continuing education contact hours over the course of a 2-year license cycle to renew their license.
+Licensees must obtain thirty continuing education contact hours over the course of a two-year license cycle to renew their license.

-Indiana - Applicants for licensure must either hold a masters-level genetic counseling degree from an ABGC accredited school or have a doctoral degree from an ABMGG accredited school.
+Indiana: Applicants for licensure must either hold a masters-level genetic counseling degree from an ABGC accredited school or have a doctoral degree from an ABMGG accredited school.
 Applicants must pass an examination provided by either the ABGC or the ABMGG.
-Licensees must obtain 50 continuing education contact hours over the course of a 2-year license cycle to renew their license.
+Licensees must obtain fifty continuing education contact hours over the course of a two-year license cycle to renew their license.

-Minnesota - Applicants for licensure must hold a masters-level genetic counseling degree from an ABGC accredited school and have a current certification from either the ABGC or the ABMGG.
-Licensees must obtain 50 continuing education contact hours over the course of a 2-year license cycle to renew their license.
+Minnesota: Applicants for licensure must hold a degree from an Accreditation Council of Genetic Counseling (ACGC) accredited school and have a current certification from either the ABGC or the ABMGG.
+Licensees must obtain twenty-five continuing education contact hours over the course of a two-year license cycle to renew their license.

-New York - Does not regulate genetic counselors.
+New York: Does not regulate genetic counselors.

-Ohio - Applicants for licensure must hold a masters-level genetic counseling degree from an ABGC accredited school and have a current certification from the ABGC.
-Licensees must obtain 30 continuing education contact hours over the course of a 2-year license cycle to renew their license.
+Ohio: Applicants for licensure must hold a masters-level genetic counseling degree from an ABGC accredited school and have a current certification from the ABGC.
+Licensees must obtain thirty continuing education contact hours over the course of a two-year license cycle to renew their license.

-Pennsylvania - Applicants for licensure must hold a masters-level human genetics or genetic counseling degree from either an ABGC accredited school or ABMGG accredited school.
+Pennsylvania: Applicants for licensure must hold a master's or doctoral degree in human genetics or genetic counseling from either an ABGC accredited school or ABMGG accredited school.
 Applicants must pass an examination provided by either the ABGC or the ABMGG.
-Licensees must obtain 30 continuing education contact hours over the course of a 2 -year license cycle to renew their license.
+Licensees must obtain thirty continuing education contact hours over the course of a two-year license cycle to renew their license.